CODEJIN/Speaker_Embedding_Torch/README.md

     * Set the path of VCTK.
 VCTK's patterns are generated.
 * -vc1 <path>
     * Set the path of VoxCeleb1.
 VoxCeleb1's patterns are generated.
+* -vc2 <path>
+    * Set the path of VoxCeleb1.
+VoxCeleb2's patterns are generated.
 * -libri <path>
     * Set the path of LibriTTS.
 LibriTTS's patterns are generated.
 * -cmua <path>